serverpod/serverpod_docs/docs/06-concepts/19-experimental.md

 Inheritance allows you to define class hierarchies in your model files by sharing fields between parent and child classes, simplifying class structures and promoting consistency by avoiding duplicate field definitions.

+### Extending a  Class

+To inherit from a class, use the `extends` keyword in your model files, as shown below:

 ```yaml
 class: ParentClass
 fields: